MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/register-jea.md

 ms.date:  07/10/2019
 keywords:  jea,powershell,security
 title:  Registering JEA Configurations
+description: Registering the JEA endpoint with the system makes the endpoint available for use by users and automation engines.
 ---
 # Registering JEA Configurations

 Once you have your [role capabilities](role-capabilities.md) and [session configuration file](session-configurations.md) created, the last step is to register the JEA endpoint.
 Registering the JEA endpoint with the system makes the endpoint available for use by users and automation engines.

 ## Single machine configuration